utreexo/biptreexo/utreexo-accumulator-bip.md

 In Go - https://github.com/utreexo/utreexo

+## Backward Compatibility

+The Utreexo accumulator is a new data structure to the existing Bitcoin protocol and does not pose any backwards compatibility issues.

 ## Related Work

 [UHS: Full-node security without maintaining a full UTXO set](https://gnusha.org/pi/bitcoindev/CAApLimjfPKDxmiy_SHjuOKbfm6HumFPjc9EFKvw=3NwZO8JcmQ@mail.gmail.com/)

 [The TXO bitfield](https://gnusha.org/pi/bitcoindev/CA+KqGkpa0=O-ob6SsxST6bHwHu9hTnS16wnpNusrbc8nXVEouA@mail.gmail.com/)

 [AssumeUTXO](https://github.com/bitcoin/bitcoin/blob/master/doc/design/assumeutxo.md)

 ## Acknowledgements

-We thank Pieter Wuille for originally discussing about the idea of an accumulator with a feasible bridge node for Bitcoin on the beaches of the Carribean with Tadge Dryja.
+We thank Pieter Wuille for originally discussing about the idea of an accumulator with a feasible bridge node for Bitcoin on the beaches of the Caribbean with Tadge Dryja.
 We also thank BOB Spaces for lending the space to draft this BIP.

 ## References